shubhambasu/Genome_Compression_Detection_Pipeline/README.md

 			       5. prefix_compression_final.gff: A gff file detailing co-ordinates and estimates of compression across entire genome sequence based on relative difference in compression (copy number >2).
 This is output of phase 4.
 			       6. prefix_logfile.txt: A logfile detailing the statistics from running step (ii) of GCDP.

+	Additionally, if running histogram.sh , the histogram files are generated per chromosome with prefix _unique_sorted.depth_cnv.png and can be used for visualization purpose.

+## Example